vyapp/vy/BOOK.md

 ~~~

-Open these two files in two tabs by pressing
+Open these two files in two tabs by pressing:

     <F8>

 in NORMAL mode.
 Create a vertical/horizontal area for each one of the vy tabs that were created.
 For such,
-switch the focus to the tab that has alpha.py then press
+switch the focus to the tab that has alpha.py then press:

     <F4>

 in NORMAL mode, it will open a vertical areavi instance.
 Switch the focus to that areavi instance then
-make it an output target by pressing
+make it an output target by pressing:

     <Tab>

 in NORMAL mode.
-Switch the focus to the tab that has beta.py opened then press
+Switch the focus to the tab that has beta.py opened then press:

     <F4>

-to create a vertical area to set output target on by pressing
+to create a vertical area to set output target on by pressing:

     <Tab>